wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Programming Tools
 .................

-Variants of the words
-:command:`.S`, :command:`?`
-and :command:`DUMP`
-are implemented or can easily be done.
+Variants of the words :command:`.S`, :command:`?` and :command:`DUMP` are implemented or can easily be done.
 The word :command:`SEE` is available as well.

 :command:`STATE` works as specified.

-The word :command:`WORDS`
-does not sort the word list and does not take care of screen sizes.
+The word :command:`WORDS` does not sort the word list and does not take care of screen sizes.

-The words :command:`;CODE`
+The words :command:`;CODE` and :command:`ASSEMBLER`
-and :command:`ASSEMBLER`
-are not supported. amforth has a loadable assembler which can be used with the words
+are not supported. amforth has a loadable assembler which can be used with the words :command:`CODE` and :command:`END-CODE`.
-:command:`CODE` and :command:`END-CODE`
-.

-The control stack commands
-:command:`CS-ROLL` , and ,
-:command:`CS-PICK` are not implemented.
+The control stack commands :command:`CS-ROLL` and :command:`CS-PICK` are not implemented.
 The compiler words operate with the more traditional :command:`MARK` / :command:`RESOLVE` word pairs.